How to remove the backbox of a pinball machine

 Sega and Stern games

-Removing the backbox of a Stern Whitestar game is very similar to Data East, but even more easy to do.
-The first picture shows the pcbs connected, in the second picture every connector has been removed and the game is ready to take off the backbox.
-There are only about 10 connectors you have to remove, just label them with a sharpie.
+Removing the backbox of a Stern Whitestar game is similar to Data East but even easier.
+The first image shows the PCBs connected; the second shows all connectors removed and the game ready for transport.
+There are about 10 connectors, just label them with a sharpie.

 Remove a playfield from the cabinet